 1862 – Former St. Andrew’s Church, Andrew Street, Dublin

-A converted church, the Tourist Office was originally designed as St Andrews Church of Ireland and built on the site of a much earlier church.
-The interior is much changed but still retains the height and airiness of the church.
+Originally constructed as St Andrews Church of Ireland and built on the site of an earlier church destroyed by fire.
+After deconsecration, it was converted into commercial space and for many years was used as a Tourism Office.
+It is currently empty and awaiting new uses.
+The interior is much changed but still retains the height and airiness of the original nave of the church.
 The exterior has a fine vaulted arcade with ornate stonework and pinnacles.

 From The Building News: “The foundation stone of a new church of St. Andrew, Dublin, was laid on Monday.
 The cost of the building is estimated at £12,735.
 Messrs.
 Lanyon, Lynn, & Lanyon, of Belfast, supplied the plans.
 The design is in the Gothic style of architecture, and when the building is completed it will hold 1,000 people.
 It is intended to build at first only a portion of the design — that is, only sufficient to enable divine service to be celebrated.
 This will cost £7,230.
 The remainder of the building, including the upper part of the tower, the cloisters, porch, north aisle, external and internal ornamentation, will afterwards be completed, and the committee will require £5,505 for this purpose “